Medical Billing Glossary

 U

-The standard claim form used by hospitals and institutional providers to bill insurance companies for inpatient and outpatient services.
+The standard claim form used by hospitals, skilled nursing facilities, and other institutional providers to bill insurance companies for inpatient and outpatient facility services.
+The UB-04 uses revenue codes, occurrence codes, and type-of-bill codes in addition to ICD-10 and CPT/HCPCS codes.
+The electronic equivalent is the 837I (institutional) EDI transaction.

 Upcoding